comp423-25s/comp423-25s.github.io/docs/resources/backend-architecture/2-testing.md

 Each type of test provides different insights into your software.
 Here’s a breakdown of the most common ones:

-- **Unit Tests** Unit tests focus on individual functions or methods in complete isolation.
+- **Unit Tests** Unit tests focus on individual functions or methods in isolation.
 They are fast, reliable, and help confirm that small pieces of logic work correctly. **If a unit test fails, you know exactly where the problem is.**
     * **Strengths:** Quick to run, easy to debug, useful for pinpointing issues in logic.
     * **Limitations:** They only test small pieces of the system and don’t guarantee that components work well together.
     * **Best for:** Business logic, calculations, pure functions, and methods with clear inputs and outputs.

 - **Integration Tests** These verify that multiple parts of the system work together as expected.
 An integration test might check how your API interacts with a service, or how a service interacts with a database, or, generally whether two or more units of code coordinate correctly.
     - **Strengths:** Helps catch real-world interaction issues that unit tests miss.
-    - **Limitations:** Slower than unit tests, and failures can be harder to diagnose.
+    - **Limitations:** If integration test includes external systems, they are slower than unit tests.
+Failures can be harder to diagnose since scope is inclusive of many parts of the system.
-    - **Best for:** Database interactions, API calls, authentication flows, and dependencies between services.
+    - **Best for:** Dependencies between services, database interactions, API calls, authentication flows, and so on.

 - **End-to-End (E2E) Tests** E2E tests simulate a user’s experience through the entire system, from frontend clicks to backend responses and database updates.
 These tests confirm that **everything works together in a real-world scenario**.
     - **Strengths:** Provides high confidence that the entire system functions correctly.
     - **Limitations:** Slow, complex to set up, and brittle—small UI changes can break them.
     - **Best for:** Critical user flows, such as signups, payments, and login/logout sequences.

-- **Performance Tests** Performance tests measure **how fast** the system responds and how efficiently it handles requests.
+- **Performance Tests / Profiling** Performance tests, often technically referred to as **profiling**, measure **how fast** the system responds and how efficiently it handles requests.
 These tests help ensure that the software remains performant under normal and peak conditions.
     - **Strengths:** Helps detect slow response times, memory leaks, and bottlenecks.
     - **Limitations:** Requires specialized tools and environments to get accurate results.
     - **Best for:** Response time benchmarks, caching strategies, and database query optimization.

 - **Load Tests** A type of performance test that determines how well the system handles high levels of traffic.
-Load tests simulate many users interacting with the system simultaneously to expose potential crashes or slowdowns.
+Load tests simulate many users interacting with the system simultaneously to expose potential crashes, slowdowns, race conditions and more.
     - **Strengths:** Helps anticipate scaling issues before they impact real users.
     - **Limitations:** Can be expensive and time-consuming to run effectively.
     - **Best for:** Large-scale web applications, APIs, and cloud services.